 Here’s how it all started.
 Ripping that carpet off, one step at a time.
 Unearthing all the ugliness that was hiding beneath.
 Our builder certainly never meant for these stairs to be shown, that’s for sure.
 And like I mentioned, if I had any delusions of something nice lurking beneath this mess of carpet, that was quickly put to rest after the first couple of stairs.
+Ripping off the carpet and painting the stairs was the best decision I made.

 In fact, it just got worse, as I went down the stairs ripping that carpet and padding off.